Pakistan's CPEC delusion - first published 2016

 12/ barrel compared to $ 2.22/ barrel by Tanker to Shanghai and then inland to

-Central china.
+Central China.
 A Pipeline may be marginally cheaper than road, but the capital

 costs are too high for that.
 If an alternative to sea transport is required it